lidofinance/lido-terra-stluna-bluna-converter-contract/contracts/converter/README.md

 *Simulates a swap and returns the spread and commission amounts.*

-The spread and comimission amounts equal to zero since no actual pool swap happens.
+The spread and commission amounts equal to zero since no actual pool swap happens.

 ```json
 {